Tankurt89/myFlix-client/README.md

 This updated built upon the foundation of the update from 6/2.
 Took what was a great base and built upon it by adding the ability to login and sing up for the site.
 When logging in the user is assigned a token which is stored locally and called on every time they go to a different endpoint to make sure the user is both valid, and has an active token.
 The sing up fields, once filled out properly, will register the user and put their information in the db as well assign them a unique ID number.

 6/15/23 new update pushed, added bootstrap dependencies to add organization and uniformity to the project and allow for custom styling to each component.

+6/30/23 new build pushed.
+Updated to include a login, sign up, profile, and movie view page.
+On the profile page added a delete account button, update info button (upon updating you will be asked to log in again), and a list of movies that were added to a favorite list.
+Also added search functionality that allows the user to search with keywords that will return any movie that includes what is being searched for.